All Episodes

 But that ain't the case when it comes to Christ and Christianity.

-With if if someone is purporting to govern from a Christian perspective, then you've got the artifacts in front of you with which to take them on.
+If someone is purporting to govern from a Christian perspective, then you've got the artifacts in front of you with which to take them on.

 The Bible.

-If uh you're purporting to run a nation or your family or your own moral and spiritual life as a Christian, then um there's pretty clear guidance on what you're supposed to be doing and what you're not supposed to be doing.
+If you're purporting to run a nation or your family or your own moral and spiritual life as a Christian, then there's pretty clear guidance on what you're supposed to be doing and what you're not supposed to be doing.

-Let's have a look at Bannon here.
+Let's have a look at Bannon here, talking about muscular Christianity.

 The whole service was muscular Christianity.

-Muscular, you know, a form of muscular Christianity, Christian nationalism was put forward here in the in the uh in the uh memorial service for a slain American martyr.
+Christian nationalism was put forward here in the memorial service for a slain American martyr.

-And they're gonna freak out because you had the st director of national intelligence, you had the head of the personnel office and the president, Secretary of War, Secretary of State, Vice President of the United States, President of the United States, and not just Charlie's team and the widow.
+You had the head of the personnel office and the president, Secretary of War, Secretary of State, Vice President of the United States, President of the United States.

 I mean the most powerful people in the United States government in the world.